-- Whisk together brown sugar, flour, mustard, spices, vinegar and honey until thoroughly combined.
+- Whisk together the brown sugar, flour, mustard, spices, vinegar, and honey until thoroughly combined.

-- Spread over ham before putting into the oven, being sure to get the glaze in between the slices or scores.
-I like to put it on the ham, wrap the ham in foil, then take the foil off the last 20 minutes or so, basting with juices in the pan as needed.
+- *Spread or brush the glaze over the ham before putting it into the oven, being sure to get the glaze in between the slices or scores.
+I like to put the glaze on the ham, cover the pan with the ham in it loosely in foil so it won't burn, and then take the foil off the last 20 minutes or so, so the glaze can get nicely caramelized, basting with more glaze as needed.

 - *See notes section below on cooking your ham.

 I am often asked how long to cook the ham with this recipe, but the exact cooking time will depend on the type of ham and how large it is.
 The packaging for your ham will usually tell you how long your ham needs to cook, but for pre-cooked hams, it is usually at 325°F for 15 - 20 minutes per pound.
 I have never cooked a ham that wasn't pre-cooked so I have no advice there.